mbrazeau/MorphyWeb/gitpage/index.md

 ## Install

+On most systems, running the program shouldn't require any special installation.
+Mac users may need to follow the instructions below.

 ### Mac:
 To install on macOS you will need to use the Terminal and navigate to the directory where the Morphy executable is stored and enter the command: